All docs

 Building from the Command Line

-# Build a project with Buildtools
+# Build a project

 cd buildtools && cargo run --bin vpy_cli -- build path/to/project.vpyproj

-# Run compiler tests
+# Run all compiler tests

 cd buildtools && cargo test --all